 - Outside views

-Just to give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –
+To give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –

 FA based POV – The quarterly numbers look impressive.
 The company has reported a 25% top-line and 15% bottom-line growth.
 The company’s guidance also looks positive.
-With all the fundamentals factors aligned, the stock looks bullish hence the stock is a buy.
+With all the fundamentals factors aligned, the stock looks bullish; hence the stock is a buy.

-TA based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern, with that study the stock’s short term sentiment looks positive therefore the stocks are a buy.
+TA based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern, with that study the stock’s short term sentiment looks positive; therefore, the stocks are a buy.

 QA based POV – With the recent up move, the stock’s price to earnings (PE) touched the 3rd standard deviation.
 There is only a 1% chance for the PE to breach the 3rd standard deviation.
-Hence it is prudent to expect a reversion to mean; therefore the stock is a sell.
+Hence it is prudent to expect a reversion to mean; therefore, the stock is a sell.

-The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not one ends up regretting taking an action based on an outside view.
+The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not one ends up regretting taking action based on an outside view.

-So after developing a POV what does one generally do?
+So after developing a POV, what does one generally do?
 Does the straight away go and trade the point of view?
 Here is where the complexity of markets starts to kick in.

 If the POV is bullish, you can choose to do one of the following:

-- Buy the stock in the spot market
+- Buy the stock in the spot market.

 - Buy the stock in the derivatives markets.

-- Within derivatives, you can choose to buy the futures
+- Within derivatives, you can choose to buy the futures.

 - Within the options market, there are call options and put options.

-- You can also do a combination of call and put options to create a synthetic bullish trade
+- You can also do a combination of call and put options to create a synthetic bullish trade.

 So what you choose to do after developing a POV is totally a different ball game.
 Choosing the right instrument to trade which complements your POV is highly critical to profitable trading.